dhowe/dialogic/README.md

 ### Generative Elements

-Dialogic is designed to smoothly blend scripted and generated text to create natural feeling dialog, with variation, and to avoid repetition.
-The simplest way to blend generative elements into a response is via the | OR operator, grouped with parentheses as follow:s
+Dialogic is designed to smoothly blend scripted and generated text to create the type of variation found in natural-sounding dialog.
+The simplest way to blend generative elements into a response is via the | OR operator, grouped with parentheses as follows:

 ````
 SAY You look (sad | gloomy | depressed).